-Alexander Davidson Justice of Peace Rutherford County - 1783
+Alexander Davidson Justice of Peace Rutherford County N.C.
+1783

 Prior to the American Revolution, the overwhelming majority of law books in the colonies were English legal texts, treatises and other authorities.
 There were few formally trained lawyers and the publication of law books was expensive.
 Distinctly American jurists and authors would gradually emerge following the Revolutionary War as the country established its own laws, legal precedents, and caselaw.